iLoveOrca1/notebook/Networking/MTCNA/Tunnel/Tunnel.md

 VPN works in as a client-server so you only need one public IP to access the vpn.
 Meanwhile Tunnel works like point-to-point.
 That means that you need two public IP to connect each router.

 # More About Tunnel in MikroTik

+### 1. PPTP
+This is an older type of protocol that utilize TCP control channel and GRE (General Routing Encapsulation) for tunneling.
+It is faster but less secure due to an outdated encryption (MS-CHAP v2).
+It's vulnerable to attacks such as Brute Force and MITM due to it outdated system.